-The following subsections detail the HSA-oriented MET for all phases of the mission for which the HSA will be ON.
+The following subsections detail the HSA-oriented MET for all phases of the mission for which the HSA will be ON (since the HSA is a payload subsystem that can be turned off by BCT).
 Each subsection will then outline the port connections necessary to achieve each step of the MET.
-These port connections between the components can be
+These port connections between the components can be seen in the topology diagram shown in Fig 8.
+This image includes most of the custom components within the deployment but leaves out many of the built-in components for brevity.

-Figure 8.
+Fig 8.
 HSA Topology without most of the Fprime built-in components

-Payload Commissioning
+1. Payload Commissioning

 After the BCT Bus hardware subsystems have been commissioned, the next step is to commission the payload subsystems.
 The HSA portion of the payload commissioning is distributed among the rest of the payload commissioning steps.
 Since the HSA communicates with all payload subsystems, the HSA interfaces must be checked after turning on any subsystem.
-This will consist of verifying that commands can be sent to the subsystem and that telemetry is received back from the subsystem.
+This will mainly consist of verifying that commands can be sent to the subsystem and that telemetry is received back from the subsystem.
 The sequence for this preliminary operations campaign is illustrated in Fig 9.
-The HSA to BCT Bus FSW interactions must be validated first since all communication with the ground go through BCT FSW.

-Figure 9.
+Fig 9.
 Payload Commissioning Sequence